 Pick your Wardrobe

 Lightboard videos are filmed on a black background, which allows the marker colour to really pop.
-Any clothing that is too bright, patterned, or has lettering leads to the loss of the contrast between the person and the marker.
-This means that you want to wear dark, solid clothing - nothing black, because you'll blend into the background.
+Any clothing that is too bright or patterned can lead to the loss of the contrast between the person and the marker.
+We recommend wearing more muted, solid clothing, but avoid black, because you'll blend into the background.
+You will also want to avoid wearing anything with logos or text because they will appear backwards in the final video, which is flipped horizontally so that your writing appears correctly on screen.

-4. If you are pointing at something that you've drawn, try to point from the side so that your fingers are more visible against the dark background.
-Further, try not to use the markers (especially uncapped) to gesture, as they often still light up and can make the writing less clear.
+- If you are pointing at something that you've drawn, try to point from the side so that your fingers are more visible against the dark background.
+It's also best to avoid using the markers (especially uncapped) to gesture, as they often still light up and can make the writing less clear.

 Last Words of Advice